ros-navigation/docs.nav2.org/tutorials/docs/intro_testing.rst

   $ firefox out/index.html

-In order to get the specificy directory of a specific package for LCOV with the required ``*.gcda`` file:
+In order to get the specific directory of a specific package for LCOV containing the required ``*.gcda`` file:

 .. code-block:: bash

   $ find "build/<pkg_name>" -name "*.gcda"

 Alternatively just use the full build folder when building the full code stack with the given ``cmake-args``.
+(But this might as well include some non-nav2 specific tests)

+After checking the results of the different packages and exploring room for optimization, you might be interested into writing additional tests.
+The section above might just help you with this!
 ..
 ..
 ..

 Tips & Tricks for Writing Tests
 ===============================
-This section shall provide best practices and things not very obvious to a new test programmer.
+This informal section shall provide best practices and things not very obvious to a new test programmer.
 Also, consider checking out the tutorial about unit tests and integration tests with colcon provided by the autoware foundation, `here for unit tests <https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/how-to-write-tests-and-measure-coverage.html>`_ and `here for integration tests <https://autowarefoundation.gitlab.io/autoware.auto/AutowareAuto/integration-testing.html>`_.